PREPRINT

 The wonders of CI / CD

-CI/CD pipelines can not only be used to deploy web services to vServers, but they can also be used for periodical schedules (run BI tasks), upload software to microservices (which in turn provide OTA) capabilities / notify customers about updates, run backups, et cetera.
+CI/CD pipelines can not only be used to deploy containers to vServers, they can also be used for periodical schedules (run BI tasks), to upload software, run daily backups, et cetera.

 Learn how to properly facilitate pipelines, and small development teams will cut their time spent on manual overhead at least by 80%.
 Automate everything, as long at it does not take up more time than it saves.

-With increased computational load required by more extensive CI/CD pipelines, premium plans (with more free compute) or self-hosted CI/CD runners will be required.
-Self-hosting has the additional advantage of being able to equip the runner's host machine with as much power as needed.
+With increased computational load required by more extensive CI/CD pipelines, premium plans (with more compute minutes) or self-hosted CI/CD runners will be required.
+Self-hosting runners is great, as you're able to equip the runner's host machine with as much power as needed.

 (Crazy) tales from the world of pipelines: